juju/docs/src/en/config-azure.md

 juju generate-config
 ```

-If it does exist (but it was created with an older version of Juju), first move
-it out of the way (back it up) and *then* generate a new one.
-Alternatively,
+If it does exist first move it out of the way (back it up) and *then* generate
-you can output a generic file to screen (STDOUT) and paste the Azure parts into
+a new one.
+Alternatively, you can output a generic file to screen (STDOUT) and
-your existing file:
+paste the Azure parts into your existing file:

 ```bash
 juju generate-config --show